ASNA/SunFarm/docs/adding-chart-to-page.md

 }
 ```

-Run the Website Application with the latest changes, the following final Page should show (see image below)
+Run the Website Application with the latest changes, the following final Page should show (see image below)[^5]

 ![Chart with Data points](/images/enhanced-page-two.png)